cagov/design-system/components/statewide-header/readme.md

 Do not add other elements to or change the statewide header.
 Use it only as designed.

 Do not combine the statewide header with depatment name or logo, navigation, or information.
-This is contained in the department branding (site header).
+This is contained in the site header.

 ## Demo and sample markup